airenas/home-assistant-tts-intelektikalt/README.md

 1. Go to **Settings** > **Devices & Services** > **Integrations**.
 2. Click **Add Integration** and search for "Intelektika.lt TTS".
 3. (Optional) Enter your API key and configure the integration.
-Otherwise, 5000 monthly symbols limit will be applied.
+Otherwise, a limit of 5,000 symbols per month will be applied.

 ### Example `configuration.yaml` (if required)